The best kids events in Philly this week

 Franklin Square Fountain Show ⛲

 (Outdoors / in-person / free) It’s all about the small pleasures lately, and passing through Franklin Square while “Motownphilly” plays, lights glow, and water spouts from the park’s historic fountain is one of them.
 Shows take place on the half hour.
 All ages.
-(Through May 29, noon-9 p.m., through Sept.
+(Through Sept.
 26, noon-10 p.m., 200 N. Sixth St., historicphiladelphia.org)

 Roller Skating Rink at Dilworth Park ☀️